Look out below!

 On Sunday, Oct.
 14, 2012 Austrian skydiver Felix Baumgartner successfully attempted his wildest stunt yet: becoming the first human to break the speed of sound in freefall in the highest skydive yet, from 23 miles (37 kilometers) in the air.

 Baumgartner's jump, broke a record set in 1960 and topped his previous high jumps of 71,581 feet (21,818 meters) and 96,640 feet (29,460 m).
 But Baumgartner isn't the first daredevil to vie for skydiving supremacy.
-Here are eight of the most daring, dangerous and sometimes fatal jumps in history.
+Here are nine of the most daring, dangerous and sometimes fatal jumps in history.

-First to Leap
+First to leap

 The idea of the parachute is an old one — Leonardo da Vinci sketched a design for a pyramid-shaped one in his notebooks — but it wasn't until 1797 that a brave skyjumper made the first high-altitude leap from air to ground.
 That year, balloonist Andre-Jacques Garnerin rose 2,000 feet (610 m) above Parc Monceau in Paris in a hot-air balloon, cut the balloon free and descended back to the ground attached to an umbrellalike silk parachute.
 [Gallery: Leonardo da Vinci Drawings]